awsdocs/aws-systems-manager-user-guide/doc_source/execute-remote-commands.md

 |  [Running commands using Systems Manager Run Command](run-command.md)  |  Learn how to run a command from the EC2 console and how to run commands to a fleet of managed instances\.  |
 |  [Run Command walkthroughs](run-command-walkthroughs.md)  |  Learn how to run commands using either AWS Tools for Windows PowerShell or the AWS CLI\.  |

-**Amazon EventBridge support**
+**EventBridge support**
-This Systems Manager capability is supported as both an *event* type and a *target* type in EventBridge rules\.
+This Systems Manager capability is supported as both an *event* type and a *target* type in Amazon EventBridge \(EventBridge\) rules\.
 For information, see [Monitoring Systems Manager events with Amazon EventBridge](monitoring-eventbridge-events.md) and [Reference: Amazon EventBridge event patterns and types for Systems Manager](reference-eventbridge-events.md)\.

 **Related content**
 + [Remotely Run Commands on an EC2 Instance \(10 minute tutorial\)](https://aws.amazon.com/getting-started/tutorials/remotely-run-commands-ec2-instance-systems-manager/)